 Research shows that flat plane splints don’t stop bruxism.
 Instead, they can make it worse.
 They don’t prevent the contact of your back teeth together during sleeping, and they can lead to worse displacement of the jaw joint.

 Although theoretically, the flat plane splint should allow the lower jaw to move freely forward and back, in practice the flat plane splint actually pushes the lower jaw backward.
-Pushing the lower jaw backward can lead to worse displacement of the jaw joint disk.
+Pushing the lower jaw backward can lead to worse displacement of the jaw joint.
 A person with clicking and popping in the jaw joint may experience a locked jaw and even more progressive damage to the jaw joint.

 The Impact of Flat Plane Splints on Sleep Disordered Breathing